 Exploring the city of Yogyakarta, get to know the city and its history better.
-Downtown near the city landmark, Fort Vredeburg is a good start.
-The museum offers not only a pretentious architecture from the Dutch era.
+Downtown near the city landmark, Fort Vredeburg Museum is a good start.
+The museum offers not only pretentious architecture from the Dutch era.
 At the same time, museum guests could know more about the city’s historical background and its first King.

-Vredeburg offers fun and interactive media such as diorama and audiovisual.
+Vredeburg offers fun and interactive media such as dioramas and audiovisuals.
 After a tour, guests are guaranteed will get a better perspective of the historical moment in Yogyakarta.
 Exploring the museum and the entire collection will at least take 1 hour.